sampsyo/fdpo/fdpo/prompts/opt.md

 issuing *commands*.
 The commands available to you are:

 * `check`: Check if a proposed program is equivalent to the original program.
-  If it is equivalent, we have reached the goal and we are done.
   If it is not, this command will report a concrete counter-example that reveals the difference.
 * `eval [VAR=VALUE ...]`: Evaluate a specified program with the given values for the input ports, and print the values of the output ports.
 You can use this command to test the behavior of a program.
 * `cost`: Compute the cost of a proposed program according to my cost model.
+* `commit`: Propose the given program as the new optimized program.
+This command will fail if the program is not equivalent to the original program, or if the cost is not smaller than the original.

 To run a command, format it like this: